What is ‘Floral Notes’ about?

 Why ‘Floral Notes’?

 The title is a play on words.
 Delibertly provocative.
 A well know phrase for describing scent in food, perfume and wine.
 It has connotations of nature, beauty, fragrance, luxury and delicacy.
-Ironically, the flower industry stinks.
+Ironically, the flower and horticultural industry stinks.
 Seemingly natural products in a world lacking true connection, lacking joined up thinking for the good of the planet and people.

 Share